$0 US H-4 EAD (Dependent Work Authorization) Guide — Quick-Start Checklist

 Online filing gives you instant confirmation, lower fees ($470 vs $520), and easier status tracking.
 You can also link your case to your account for real-time updates.

-For paper filing, mail the form, documents, photos, and a check to the USCIS lockbox address listed in the I-765 instructions for your state.
+For paper filing, mail the form, documents, photos, and a payment method permitted by the current I-765 instructions to the USCIS lockbox address listed for your filing.
+Form G-1450 may be used for card payment and Form G-1650 for ACH payment where permitted.

 Free Download